g00dnatur3/http-rest-client/README.md

 Handling failed Requests
 ------------------------------
-If your request fails, have no fear, you can get your hands on the HttpResonse and handle it however your need.
+If your request fails, have no fear, you can get your hands on the HttpResonse and handle it however youneed.

 All the RestClient methods `get` `post` `put` `create` throw a RestClientException when they fail to execute.

 The RestClientException contains the actual "ready-to-consume" HttpResponse object.

-I designed it so that handling errors is flexible and easy..

 	try {